amekusa/nvim/README.md

 `Q` plays the last recording.
 `@` + char plays the recording registered to the char.

-Macros works with any actions even for the ones you can't replay with `. (period)`.
+Macros work with any actions even for the ones you can't replay with `.`.

+### Marks
+`m` + any-char registers the current line to the jumplist of the current buffer.
+`'` + char makes the cursor jump to the mark.
+`'"` jumps to the last mark.